smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 !@

 ### Preloading Cells
 If you know the content you will show in the popup menu long before the menu is shown to the user, you can "preload" those cells in order to speed up the popup menu presentation at a later time.
-Once you preload a cell, you can reuse it in multiple popup menus without having to send the cell content to the head unit again.
+Once you preload a cell, you can reuse it in multiple popup menus without having to send the cell content to Core again.

 @![iOS]
 ##### Objective-C